-The vertical file includes information on Holland history, Holland businesses, and Michigan history.
+The vertical file includes information on Holland history, Holland businesses, biographies of people from the Holland area, and Michigan history.

 The Veteran Files contain clippings of local veterans of World War I and II, the Korean War, the Vietnam War, the Persian Gulf War and the Iraq War.
 There are also a few Civil War veterans.
 Most of the clippings are from the Holland Sentinel and they are current through 2009.
 They are not inclusive.